Have you heard of the Pilates reformer?

 Whilst these machines might look like they belong in a torture chamber, we promise that using them does amazing things for your body.

-The reformer is just one of the pieces of large equipment that you can find in a Pilates studio, alongside the barrel (link), trapeze table (link) and chair (link).
+The reformer is just one of the pieces of large equipment that you can find in a Pilates studio, alongside the barrel, pilates trapeze table and Pilates chair.

 In this blog, we answer these two questions – What is reformer Pilates and why is it beneficial?